kerstin-w/Bike-World/README.md

 ## <a name="facebook-business-page">Facebook Business Page</a>

 Market research was undertaken to decide on the appropriate marketing strategy to promote Bike World.
 For social media marketing, Facebook is still the best option to promote brands to potential customers.
-It is one of the most used social media platforms with for users aged between 18 - 24 and users aged between 25 - 34 and very populare by male user.
+It is one of the most used social media platforms for users age between 18 - 24, users age between 25 - 34 and user age between 35-44 and very populare by male user.
 These categories are the main target audience for Bike World.

 <img src="documentation/facebook/statista.png" width="800px" style="margin: 20px;">